Steam Deck

 People voted: A little creepy

-If you're a serious PC gamer, you probably use Steam, the online game store, community, and place to go to find and play over 30,000 games.
-Owned by Valve, Steam recently launched their handheld console, Steam Deck, to let PC gamers play someone other than their PC.
-And so far, based on how hard it's been to get a Steam Deck, the latest video game console referred to as a "Nintendo Switch for adults" by one publication, is a success.
+If you're a serious PC gamer, you probably use Steam, the online game store, community, and place to go to find and play nearly 30,000 games.
+Owned by Valve, Steam launched their handheld console, Steam Deck, to let PC gamers play someone other than their PC.
+Turns out, people liked that idea.
+It was so hard to get a hold of one when it came out that it was referred to as a "Nintendo Switch for adults" by one publication.
 That's all fine and dandy, but how does Valve's Steam Deck do at privacy?
 Well, eh, they aren't the worst, we'll give them that.

 What could happen if something goes wrong?